microsoft/iot-curriculum/labs/iot/gps-lab/steps/add-gps-to-pi.md

 # Add the GPS sensor to Raspberry Pi

-In the [previous step](./set-up-pi.md) you set up the Raspberry Pi device.
+In the [previous step](./set-up-pi.md) you have set up the Raspberry Pi device.

 In this step you will add the GPS sensor to Pi and run the python code that receives the GPS from the receiver and send the data to IoT hub.